 Furthermore, stress can increase the risk of the development of an illness by weakening the immune system, leading to inflammation of the hair follicles.
 Some acute mental illnesses can also cause hair loss, such as trichotillomania (compulsive pulling out of hair) and anorexia and bulimia (which deprive the body of the nutrients necessary for hair growth).

 Addressing all of the above issues can be the first step to restoring healthy hair.
-If hair loss is more severe, we recommend contacting Advanced Hair Studio immediately to Book a Complimentary Advanced Hair Check before hair loss becomes permanent.
+If hair loss is more severe, we recommend contacting Advanced Hair Studio immediately to Book a Advanced Hair Check before hair loss becomes permanent.

 Contact Advanced Hair Studio for Help with Teenage Hair Loss